tomzx/blog.tomrochette.com-content/agi/php-brain/article.md

 One important thing to note is that it is not because something is sensed that it will necessarily be immediately processed in the thinking phase.
 At best, it means that senses can be queued but have to be processed within a certain time frame in order to properly represent how senses work in the human body as well as allowing for the capability to infer causality/correlation.

-Sensing can also come with some form of degradation or length of life.
+Sensing can also come with some form of degradation or duration of life.
 In other words, a sensation should have a life time as well as a potential function expressing the input signal based on time.

 Every sense is different, but at the end of it, everything is a neurotransmitter/chemical signal.
 Thus, there's a lot of layers that goes between those chemical and abstract thoughts.
 What is important to remember is that at every level, everything is built upon the previous level, and thus patterns at the layer 0 become a single recognized pattern at the layer 1.
 The activation of many patterns of layer 1 then go on to activate patterns at the layer 2 and so on (similar to how NN models are built).

+When we are in a crowded location, it is not possible for us to listen to every discussion occurring around us.
+However, it is still possible for us to focus on particular voices.
+In the same sense, it is possible for us not to be listening at all to someone that is talking to us when we are the only two people in the room.
+The sound may be "interpreted" by the ears and received by the brain, but no processing is done on it and thus it is never actively considered.

-## Think
+## Process/Think

 ```php
 $process = stream_priorities.pop();